International Fuel Tax Agreement (IFTA)

 Frequently Asked Questions

-A qualified vehicle is a vehicle with a gross weight greater than 26,000 lbs. or containing 3 or more axels.
+A qualified vehicle is a vehicle with a gross weight greater than 26,000 lbs. or containing three (3) or more axles.

 Businesses with qualified vehicle(s) must register and obtain an IFTA license in their home state.
 The IFTA license is renewable every year.
 The law states that renewal applications must be filed by December 1st each year, renewing the license for the calendar year beginning January 1st.

-Any motor carrier based in Rhode Island and operating one (1) or more qualified motor vehicles in at least one (1) other IFTA member jurisdiction is required to file the IFTA-100 return.
+Any motor carrier based in Rhode Island and operating one (1) or more qualified motor vehicles in at least one (1) other IFTA member jurisdiction is required to file the Rhode Island Fuel Use Tax return (RI-IFTA-100).

 RI Division of Taxation